-- baseName (mandatory if you are not using an exec-phase) indicates on which framework you are basing this Data Provider.
-The value of this attribute must match a folder from the addons folder of your installation. - needSources (optional, default: false) allows specifying whether the Data Provider requires sources or not.
-When set to true, an error will be displayed if you try to select this Data Provider without adding any Repository Connector location to your project. - → image (optional, default: none) allows displaying a logo in the web UI for the Data Provider - → projectStatusOnFailure (optional, default: ERROR) defines what status the project ends in when this Data Provider produces an error.
-The following values are allowed:

-- → IGNORE
+- → baseName (mandatory) indicates which framework you are basing this Data Provider on - → needSources (optional, default: false) allows specifying whether the Data Provider requires sources or not.
+When set to true, an error will be displayed if you try to select this Data Provider without adding any Repository Connector to your project. - → image (optional, default: none) allows displaying a logo in the web UI for the Data Provider - → projectStatusOnFailure (optional, default: ERROR) defines what status the project ends in when this Data Provider produces an error.
+The following values are allowed: - → IGNORE

 - → WARNING

 - → ERROR

 - projectStatusOnWarning (optional, default: WARNING) defines what status the project ends in when this Data Provider produces a warning.
 The following values are allowed:

 - → IGNORE

 - → WARNING

-- → ERROR
+- → FRROR